malwared1/zshrc/aliases.md

-### My Aliases - this is how I use my aliases on Linux based on .zshrc
+### This is how I use my aliases on Linux based on .zshrc

 ```
 alias mp='mousepad'